zenml-io/zenml/examples/caching/README.md

 ## SuperQuick `caching` run

-If you're really in a hurry and you want just to see this example pipeline run, without wanting to fiddle around with all the individual installation and configuration steps, just run the following:
+If you're really in a hurry, and you want just to see this example pipeline run, without wanting to fiddle around with all the individual installation and configuration steps, just run the following: